edrichhans/BlockPy/README.md

 BlockPy is an attempt to create a python API for a blockchain-based data integrity verifier.

-Currently uses sockets for client-server connections.
-Will migrate to a better p2p library.
+Currently uses py2p for its meshSocket at port 4444.

 ## Files